At sunset, this cart, pulled by buffalos, is crossing the Rapti River, southern Nepal. (Photo copyright © by Kaj Halberg)

 Buffalo cart, heavily laden with sugarcane straw, Karnali, Haryana, India.
 (Photo copyright © by Kaj Halberg)

 This buffalo cow and her calf are for sale at a market in Sonpur, Bihar, India.
 Oil has been applied to their body, making them look more attractive to buyers.
 (Photo copyright © by Kaj Halberg)

 In Hindu mythology, Mahishasura was a powerful demon, who threatened the power of the gods, and not even the mighty gods Vishnu and Shiva could resist him.
-But Durga, Shiva’s shakti (female energy), took action.
+Then Durga, Shiva’s shakti (female energy), took action.
 Riding on her lion, she attacked Mahishasura, who first changed into a huge buffalo, then into a lion.
 Durga sliced off his head, but he then changed into an elephant, whereupon Durga cut off his trunk.
 The demon hurled large mountains at the goddess, but, nevertheless, she managed to kill him with her spear.